icons8/lunacy-docs/docs/layers.md

         url: '/tools'
 ---

-## Introduction
+A **layer** is any element you see on the canvas.

-In Lunacy you will work with the following types of layers:
+There are several types of layers in Lunacy:
 * <a href="https://lunacy.docs.icons8.com/interface/#frames" target="_blank">Frames</a>
 * <a href="https://lunacy.docs.icons8.com/text/" target="_blank">Text layers</a>
 * <a href="https://lunacy.docs.icons8.com/tools/#pen-tool" target="_blank">Vectors</a>